Docker Builder on VM

 instructions

-Cirrus doesn't include files added or copied into a container image in the cache key.
-This means that for a public repository a potential bad actor can create a PR with malicious scripts included into a container, wait for it to be cached and then reset the PR so it looks harmless.
+Cirrus only includes files directly added or copied into a container image in the cache key.
+But Cirrus is not recursively waking contents of folders that are being included into the image.
+This means that for a public repository a potential bad actor can create a PR with malicious scripts included into a container, wait for it to be cached and then reset the PR, so it looks harmless.

 Using with private GKE clusters